EQWorks/python-curriculum/01-immediate-applications-2.md

 <class 'str'>
 ```

-_Functions_ are similar to _methods_ of given _types_ in the sense that both are "Callable".
-One of the major differences is that _methods_ are strictly applicable to the value itself of types that defined them (such as `str.upper()`), while functions may be more universally applicable:
+_Functions_ are similar to _methods_ of given _types_ in the sense that both are _callable_.
+One of the differences is that methods are only applicable to the value itself of the type that defined them (such as `str.upper()`).
+On the other hand, functions may be more universally applicable:

 ```python
 >>> type(1)